 Quite simply, the seeking of authority in the physical world is a perverted or upside down reflection of the spiritual world.
 Here in the physical world we seek our own power and authority - self-centered objectives.

 But in the spiritual realm, the focus is on God and God's loving servants - how to please them and how much they are pleased.
 The focus is on their power and authority.

-In the spiritual world the ultimate focus is God's happiness.
+In the spiritual world, the ultimate focus is God's happiness.
 And because God wants us back, pleasing God by those who love Him is expressed by helping others re-establish their lost loving relationship with God.

 This was Jesus' goal: To please God by helping others come to love God.
 This is why, when his disciples were concerned about Jesus not getting enough to eat, he said:

 “My food,” said Jesus, “is to do the will of Him who sent me and to finish His work."
-(John 4:34)Jesus was focused upon pleasing the Supreme Being - who sent Jesus.
+(John 4:34)Jesus was focused on pleasing the Supreme Being - who sent Jesus.
 This is love.

 Love is not just a word - it is a relationship.
 And loving God is having a relationship with the Supreme Being.

 This is what Jesus was trying to teach others.
 This is evidenced by his most important instruction, which was quoted directly from the prophet Moses: